andrzej-stasinski/gallery_in_react_using_parcel/README.md

 #### Install app
 * install app - npm install
-* set your projectId to firebase in firebase.js
+* set your url to database in firebase.js